Lorenz Knöferl: Loan to Carl Zeiss Jena

 On 31 January 2023, Knöferl was loaned by Carl Zeiss Jena in Regionalliga Nordost.
+In a state cup match against ZFC Meuselwitz, Knöferl was in an emergency situation when he swallowed his tongue.
+He finished his time at Carl Zeiss Jena with 13 appearances.

 International career

 Lorenz was called up for Germany U16 national team on 2018.
 He made his debut against Austria U16 on 9 September 2018.
 He made three appearances for the national team in 2018.

 Personal life

 Lorenz is a fan of French striker Kylian Mbappé.